- Employee Handbook

 - Record Keeping Requirements

-Any document containing medical information about an employee is considered a medical record and is regarded as confidential.
-Human Resources will maintain medical records in a file separate from all other employee records.
+- Any document containing medical information about an employee is considered a medical record and is regarded as confidential.
+The Office of Human Resources will maintain medical records in a file separate from all other employee records.
 If necessary, however, these records may be disclosed to supervisors and managers as needed to evaluate and accommodate necessary work restrictions, to first aid and safety personnel if the employee's physical or medical condition might require emergency treatment, and to government officials investigating compliance with FMLA.

 - Applying For Leave

 - Employee will need to see his or her physician and provide the physician with a signed and dated copy of the certification form that will be provided to the employee upon the employee’s receipt of the Notice of Eligibility and Rights & Responsibilities form (WH-381).

 Policy No. 322